Mike-Morrow/TC_Spatial_Autocorrelation/README.md

 <h2 id="pull-into-dashboard">13 - Pull the I stat and p value sheets into a dashboard along with a map of all order locations colored by product rating</h2>

-Let's combine those 2 sheets from the previous step into a dashboard along with a map of all locations colored by rating.
+<p>Let's combine those 2 sheets from the previous step into a dashboard along with a map of all locations colored by rating.</p>

 </br>